 Anyway, I was fortunate to witness almost the same eclipse after exactly 1 saros.
-Saros is a period of 18 years, 11 days and 8 hours, that is used to predict the solar and lunar eclipses.
-The 2017 21st August the Earth, Moon, and Sun returned to approximately the same relative geometry.
-As a result, a nearly identical eclipse occurred comparing to 1999.
+Saros is a period of 18 years, 11 days, and 8 hours, that is used to predict solar and lunar eclipses.
+On the 2017 21st of August the Earth, Moon, and Sun returned to approximately the same relative geometry.
+As a result, a nearly identical eclipse occurred compared to 1999.
 The 1999 August 11th greatest eclipse lasted 2m 23s in western Romania, the Greatest American Eclipse was 18 seconds longer.

-We were issued with important advice on how do deal just in case of potential bad weather o huge traffic.
-After the reunion, everyone went to his own room and started to pack the gear or test the equipment.
+We were issued with important advice on how to deal just in case of potential bad weather o huge traffic.
+After the reunion, everyone went to their own room and started to pack the gear or test the equipment.
 Sun was out again around 6pm after a thunderstorm.

 When we checked our equipment we went to sleep for a few hours.

-We set at 1:00 then, to reach our eclipse watching place located around 270 km ahead.
-We came there at 4:20 where we spent the next few minutes to find a proper car park.
+We set at 1:00 then, to reach our eclipse-watching place located around 270 km ahead.
+We came there at 4:20 where we spent the next few minutes finding a proper car park.
 The first one appeared to be nice, however, the electric lines could interfere with the observation.

-The next one was better but I disagreed with it due to high vegetation on the western side.
-We back maybe around 1 km then, to the biggest one, which featured possibly clear view on the Sun.
-Unfortunately, the vegetation still coveted the western part of the horizon with Lost Wells Butte 1734 m.a.s.l., a peak where 2nd contact should occur 16 sec earlier and the remote Wind River Range located on the lunar shadow diameter distance (around 110 km).
+The next one was better but I disagreed with it due to the high vegetation on the western side.
+We back maybe around 1 km then, to the biggest one, which featured possibly a clear view of the Sun.
+Unfortunately, the vegetation still coveted the western part of the horizon with Lost Wells Butte 1734 m.a.s.l., a peak where 2nd contact should occur 16 sec earlier, and the remote Wind River Range located on the lunar shadow diameter distance (around 110 km).
 Well, force majeure.
-As it worst?
+Is it worst?
 Outside the parking bays, the view on the west was clear (sic!).

-I wish I could accompany them with stargazing, but without proper equipment it was worthless.
-I had only Nikkor 18-55mm f3.5-5.6, that wasn’t perfect for the night-time pictures.
-I was considering to carry out the dawn observation, especially the astronomical one.
-Bearing in mind that my batteries have to last throughout the eclipse period I refused this idea and went sleep to the car eventually.
+I wish I could accompany them in stargazing, but without proper equipment it was worthless.
+I had only Nikkor 18-55mm f3.5-5.6, which wasn’t perfect for the night-time pictures.
+I was considering carrying out the dawn observation, especially the astronomical one.
+Bearing in mind that my batteries have to last throughout the eclipse period I refused this idea and went sleep to in the car eventually.

 We didn’t want to move, because our equipment was already prepared.
-In another situation was our 2nd team, that approached around 7.45 am to us.
+In another situation was our 2nd team, which approached us around 7.45 am to us.

 For the entire morning, new observers were arriving filling up all parking bays and every possible free space on the edges of the U.S. Hwy 26.
-My earlier investigations were leading to set optional observation venues with a view especially towards the west, where I was able to see the Lost Wells Butte.
+My earlier investigations were led to set optional observation venues with a view, especially towards the west, where I was able to see the Lost Wells Butte.

-Unfortunately, around 10 am on the opposite side of the road was full of cars, hence I couldn’t see the horizon.
-I was trying to find the venue also in adjacent Missouri Valley Road, but also there it was impossible due to high trees over the horizon and also foreshorten view on the Owl Creek Mts range.
+Unfortunately, around 10 am the opposite side of the road was full of cars, hence I couldn’t see the horizon.
+I was trying to find the venue also adjacent to Missouri Valley Road, but also there it was impossible due to the high trees over the horizon and also foreshorten view of the Owl Creek Mts range.

 I felt, that the whole partial phase passed very quickly.
 It was strange because this one and a half hours should last a bit longer I think.
 For this time the traffic on U.S Hwy 26 increased.
 People occupied all possible free space alongside the road and exposed all their equipment needed.

-I was watching the Sun and everything around.
+I was watching the Sun and everything around me.
 When Moon gradually moved down across the solar disk the cirrus and cirrostratus clouds moved southward and gave way to the clear sky around Sun.
-Before it, a nice halo was visible (and perfectly captured on Bartosz Wojczynski’s photos of partial phase).
-Around 10 min before 2nd contact I felt the cool wind.
-Looking on Sun by naked eye I could spot a gleaming crescent.
+Before it, a nice halo was visible (and perfectly captured in Bartosz Wojczynski’s photos of the partial phase).
+Around 10 min before 2nd contact, I felt the cool wind.
+Looking on Sun with the naked eye I could spot a gleaming crescent.

-Once 3rd contact occurred I headed my camera immediately on the east direction (shadow-out) where I could spot receding shadow like a grey infinity.
+Once 3rd contact occurred I headed my camera immediately in the east direction (shadow-out) where I could spot a receding shadow like a grey infinity.
 It disappeared after a few seconds.
-Right after this, I attended to observe solar corona outside the totality again.
+Right after this, I attended to observe the solar corona outside the totality again.

-If I could summarize my observation of the totality I can assess, that I spent around 30 sec watching the Sun by the naked eye, around 1 min watching the Sun through a long lens and another 50 sec admiring the landscape during the totality.
-In the meantime, my 2 smartphones were recording the luminosity changes and footages of white sheets in order to chase the shadow bands and ground darkening circumstances.
+If I could summarize my observation of the totality I can assess, that I spent around 30 sec watching the Sun with the naked eye, around 1 min watching the Sun through a long lens, and another 50 sec admiring the landscape during the totality.
+In the meantime, my 2 smartphones were recording the luminosity changes and footage of white sheets in order to chase the shadow bands and ground-darkening circumstances.
 I didn’t spot shadow bands but I noticed another interesting phenomenon, that I am going to describe later.
 I didn’t spot the nature behavior also, as later we have been informed about it.
 Bartosz Wojczynski noticed, that the horses were standing still during the entire totality.
 These horses pastured next to the road, maybe 50 m ahead.
 Except for the totality, I clearly saw Baily’s beads during the 2nd contact.

 In the meantime our 2nd group was watching the eclipse around 90km eastwards, outspeaking around shadow cone ahead.